asleekgeek/monty-hall-backend/README.md

 Backend API runs n simulations of the Monty Hall paradox, with random switching of choices.

-The API endpoint is implemented in a way that simulates a very long running operation, using yield to return a iterable subset of the processed simulation so that the frontend can react and show the progress of the operation.
+The API endpoint is implemented in a way that simulates a very long-running operation, using yield to return an iterable subset of the processed simulation so that the frontend can react and show the progress of the operation.

 ## How to run

-There is a Dockerfile included so you can run in from a container.
+There is a Dockerfile included, so you can run in from a container.

+## Don't forget to change the line endings in start.sh

+Open the file in notepad and change the line endings from Windows to Linux

 ## Monty Hall problem